-Start from where the student is - remember your lesson starts in their mind : so asking them to help you make your OER is a great way to create good OER.
+Start from where the student is - remember your lesson starts in their mind: so asking them to help you make your OER is a great way to create good OER.

-In your text, give 'click here' links to more information so interested students can discover other ways to learn your content.
+In your text, give links to more information so students can discover other ways to learn your content.
 You can add links to content at a lower level, and to other content at a higher level.

-Add links to video, or to radio and voice recordings, to cater to different learning styles.
+Add links to video, radio or voice recordings, to cater to different learning styles.